aechagen/personal-goals-2017/README.md

 ### Notes to self:
 - Called NH Yokosuka, requested sponsor.
 Possible options for places to work are DMS (ER), DNS (MCI), or DFA (PAD/HR).
 Hope for DFA!
+- Apparently, you're a terrible person.
+Virginia tried to wake you up three times last night to help with Elijah waking up, but you told her you didn't want to?
+Good job asshole, maybe you should get checked up.